-That a Council Caretaker Policy not be progressed at this time until the outcome of the local government reform process is known.
+That a Council Caretaker Policy not be progressed at this time.

-For the 2017 local government elections, the Department of Local Government, Sport and Cultural Industries (Department), advocated for Councils to adopt a Caretaker Policy -Bulletin 1 - Local Government Elections.
+For the 2017 local government elections, the Department of Local Government, Sport and Cultural Industries (Department), advocated for Councils to adopt a Caretaker Policy - Bulletin 1 - Local Government Elections.

 In this Bulletin, the Department gave information on the election process to keep local governments and the community informed of requirements for the upcoming local government elections and information on caretaker periods.